-- 1. Verify that there aren't any obstructions for access to the cylinder/system. - 2.
-Verify that there aren't any obstructions for access to the manual pull station. - 3.
+- 1. Verify that there are not any obstructions for access to the cylinder/system. - 2.
+Verify that there are not any obstructions for access to the manual pull station. - 3.
 Ensure that all plastic seals are whole and in place. - 4.
 Verify that all labels and maintenance forms are present. - 5.
 Visually inspect all nozzles for damages/ obstructions - Inspect all adaptors and fusible links for grease build up.
 If fusible link cannot be seen clearly, call for maintenance personnel. - 7.
-Check the pressure gauge, if low (out of green zone), the cylinder require charging by certified maintenance personnel.
+Check the pressure gauge, if low (out of green zone), the cylinder requires charging by certified maintenance personnel.
 In case of damage/ malfunction immediate repairs are needed.

-7.4 SEMI ANNUAL INSPECTION (BY CERTIFIED DISTRIBUTOR / PERSONNEL)
+7.4 EMI ANNUAL INSPECTION (BY CERTIFIED DISTRIBUTOR / PERSONNEL)

-1. Check that the protected area hasn't changed and the cooking appliances are in their original positions.

-- 2. Repeat the monthly inspection. - 3.
+- 1. Check that the protected area has not changed, and the cooking appliances are in their original positions. - 2.
+Repeat the monthly inspection. - 3.
 Check for pressure drop in cylinders; a drop indicates a leak. - 4.
-Every fusible link is sensitive to its rated temperature.
-It is important to replace fusible links every six months or more often if covered in grease. - 5.
+Check that every fusible link is sensitive to its rated temperature.
+It is required to replace fusible links every six months or more often if covered in grease - 5.
 Rearm the system